soobin93/soobin93/README.md

 ## Happy coding everyone!

-I'm Soobin, full stack developer in Brisbane.
+I'm Soobin, full stack developer based in Brisbane.
 I write code for both my hobby and work ✌️

 ## Some of my skills